Not-Prabhpreet/ENGI-1020-Project/README.md

   <pre><code>pip install -r requirements.txt</code></pre>

-3. **Connect your Arduino and upload**
+3. **Connect your Grove Beginner Kit to your machine**

-# Running the Application on your Local Device:
+# Running the Application on your Local Machine:

 1. **Navigate to the project directory:**